Ujjwal-Kumar42/SQL_Projects/README.md

 # SQL_Projects
 I am uploading some SQL projects in this repository.
-These projects are only for self learning
+These projects are only for self learning.